List of birds of New York (state)

 The following list of birds of New York included the 503 species and a species pair of wild birds documented in New York as of August 2022.
 Unless noted otherwise, the source is the Checklist of New York State Birds published by the New York State Avian Records Committee (NYSARC) of the New York State Ornithological Association.
 These species represent 23 orders and 67 families of birds.
 An additional, "hypothetical", species is also noted by NYSARC.
+Additional accidental species have also been added from other sources.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in New York as permanent residents, summer or winter visitors, or migrants.
 These tags are used to annotate some species: